-It was realized that funds were necessary for the operation of the crew, and so on April 2, 1951 the first Fund Drive was launched to raise $6,000.
-After hard work and intensive solicitation they had raised a grand total of $56 dollars by May 10, 1951.
+It was realized that funds were necessary for the operation of the Crew and so on April 2, 1951, the first Fund Drive was launched to raise $6,000 dollars.
+After hard work and intensive solicitation, they had raised a grand total of $56 dollars by May 10, 1951.
 It was very clear that this fund drive was going to be an uphill battle to sell the needs of this new service to the community.
-Some members used their own bed sheets from home on the ambulance cot or personal money to fuel the units.
+Some of the old members fondly tell about using their own bed sheets from home on the ambulance cot or personal money to fuel the units, when a call for help came in.
 One member was fired from his job when he left to answer an emergency call.

-The Crew was first housed in the Waynesboro Fire Department, where space was very limited and EMS as we know it today was always the last in line!
-The Crew broke ground for our first Squad building in the spring of 1965.
-Dedication services for the building were held on May 22, 1966.
-At that time the building had a $10,000 mortgage but was paid off in eighteen months.
-In 1972 the crew building was expanded, and volunteer staffing increased to man the building 24/7.
-We again expanded our building as well as our advanced life support (ALS) services in 1990.
+The Crew was first housed in a the Waynesboro Fire Department, where space was very limited and EMS as we know it today was always the last in line.
+The crew broke ground for our first Squad building in the spring of 1965.
+Dedication services for the building were held in May 22, 1966.
+At the time the building had a $10,000 mortgage but was paid off in eighteen months.
+In 1972 the crew building was expanded, and volunteer staffing increases to man the building 24/7.
+We again expanded our building as well as advanced life support (ALS) services in 1990.

-On July 19, 1972, the Crew started our Coronary Care Unit service to heart attack patients in conjunction with a highly-trained nurse from the cardiac care department of Waynesboro Hospital.
-With Dr. Gorsuch heading this system up, we had early saves due to this service.
+On July, 19, 1972, the Crew started our Coronary Care Unit service to heart attack patients in conjunction with a highly-trained nurse from the cardiac care department at Waynesboro Hospital.
+With Dr. Gorsuch heading this system up, we had quite a few early saves due to this service.
 At the time, Waynesboro and Charlottesville were the only two rescue squads in the state offering this service.